opioiddatalab/drugchecking/datasets/README.md

 > **Warning**<br>
 > These data are intended for public health use to save lives.<br>
-> These data cannot be used for criminal prosecution because they are completely anonymous and do not conform to legal chain of custody requirements.<br>
+> These data cannot be used for criminal prosecution because they are completely anonymous and do not conform to legal chain of custody requirements.
+We explicitly prohibit the use of these data for drug scheduling purposes.<br>

 # Data Privacy Statement
 All samples were collected anonymously.
 No information identifying individuals or programs is available.